20 Best Things to Do in Albufeira, Portugal (2025 Guide)

 The Marina de Albufeira with its bars, restaurants with outside seatings, seven-storey colourful buildings, and some people walking

+Albufeira, Lagos, Vilamoura, Carvoeiro and Portimão are generally considered to be some of the best places to visit in the Algarve.
 But the Golden Coast, which extends for an area of 4,997 km2 (1,929 sq mi), has many other attractions.

-But if you’re more into the off-the-beaten track, my top recommendation is Costa Vicentina Natural Park, where you find a bit of history and gorgeous beaches.
+But if you’re more into the off-the-beaten track, my top recommendation is Costa Vicentina Natural Park, where you can find a bit of history and gorgeous beaches.

 20 – Conquer the Ruins of the Castle of Paderne